-Based on the findings of the AHRQ review, and time limitations of the CEPAC meeting, we will ask CEPAC for consent to the following stipulations.
-If there is dissent, then a formal vote will be taken.
+Based on the findings of the AHRQ review and time limitations of the CEPAC meeting, members of CEPAC were asked for their consent to the following stipulations.

-- Due to limitations of the available evidence, the evidence is not adequate to demonstrate that any other medication is as good as or better than methylphenidate (MPH) as a first-line treatment for preschoolers with either ADHD or DBD. - Due to limitations of the available evidence, the evidence is not adequate to demonstrate that any branded parent behavior training (PBT) program is better than any other in preschoolers with ADHD or DBD.
+Due to limitations of the available evidence, the evidence is not adequate to demonstrate that any other medication is as good as or better than methylphenidate (MPH) as a first-line treatment for preschoolers with either ADHD or DBD.

+Due to limitations of the available evidence, the evidence is not adequate to demonstrate that any branded parent behavior training program is better than any other in preschoolers with ADHD or DBD.